athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  Are you saying that meritocracy implies that we only fund people named Steve?
 That people not named Steve are less capable?

 **STEVE:**  I'm not saying that.
 I'm no Stevist.
 I'm just following the data.
-We're in the business of funding world-changing companies.
+Look, we're in the business of funding world-changing companies.
 And historically the world has been changed by Steves.
 Steve Columbus.
 Steve Washington.
 Steve Edison.
 People named Mark and Bill and Jeff and -- what was your guy again?
 Mike? -- they just don't have the same abilities.

 **Stephen:**  But that's because historically they haven't had the same opportunities as all the Steves.

 **STEVE:**  And you think that's going to change?
-Look at the world around you.
+Wake up and smell the roses.
 Late stage capital, public markets, the media, government, LPs, allocators -- everyone in our ecosystem -- they're all dominated by Steves.
 In this environment, you'd be an idiot to invest in anyone else.

 **Stephen:**  That's a depressing thought.

 **STEVE:**  No it isn't.
 The system works.
 Look at all the wealth it's created.
-Besides -- look, even if everything you say is true and we decide we're going to commit career suicide and invest in the Ryans of the world, it still wouldn't make a difference.
-We just don't get enough Ryans starting companies.
+Besides -- look, even if everything you say is true and we decide we're going to commit career suicide and invest in the Brians of the world, it still wouldn't make a difference.
+We just don't get enough Brians starting companies.
 It's a pipeline problem.
-Maybe Ryans just aren't cut out to be risk-takers.
+Maybe Brians just aren't cut out to be risk-takers.

 **Stephen:**  But surely that's rational on their part?
-If investors and the media and LPs and the government are all less likely to support a Ryan, then the risk-reward is much worse for them than for a Steve.
+If the entire ecosystem is less likely to support a Brian, then the risk-reward is much worse for them than for a Steve.
 Why should they play in a rigged game?

 **STEVE:**  Well, if they don't play, they're definitely not gonna win.
 Steves are winners, and that's the bottom line.

 **Stephen:**  So what you're saying is that there's already a self-fulfilling prophecy at work here.
-Only Steves play, and only Steves get funded, and only Steves succeed, and that fact is both the justification and the motivation for non-Steves to be frozen out.
+Only Steves enter the game, and only Steves get funded, and only Steves succeed, and that fact is both the justification and the motivation for non-Steves to be frozen out.

 **STEVE:**  Exactly.